fuchsberger/csci_204_2024_spring/week_1/quizz_prep.md

 # Quizz Week 2

+**Please bring your laptop to class as the quiz will take place on gradescope.**

 - basic familarity with the following unix commands: `ls`, `cd`, `mv`
 - basic familiary with paths in unix environments and understanding of `..` (parent folder) and `~` (home directory)
 - create a basic class and a constructor for it.